ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 behavior of TEEP Agents and TAMs, but does not specify the details of the transport, an implementation of which is referred to as a "Broker".
 The purpose of this document is to provide such details.
-That is, the HTTP transport for OTrP is implemented in a Broker (typically outside a TEE) that delivers messages up to an OTrP implementation, and accepts messages from the OTrP implementation to be sent over a network.
+That is, the HTTP transport for OTrP is implemented in a Broker (whether inside or outside a TEE) that delivers messages up to an OTrP implementation, and accepts messages from the OTrP implementation to be sent over a network.

+There are two categories of scenarios in which OTrP could be deployed:

+1. TAMs are reachable on the Internet, and Agents are on networks that might be behind a firewall, so that communication must be initiated by an Agent.

+2. Agents are reachable on the Internet, and TAMs are on networks that might be behind a firewall, so that communication must be initiated by a TAM.

+This document focuses primarily on the first category, but some sections ({{use-of-http}}
+and {{security}}) may apply to the second category as well.
+A fuller discussion of the second category may be handled by a separate document.

 # Terminology